Increased Acceptance of Crypto in General Banking and Finance Sectors

 Switzerland, A Haven for Crypto Lovers

 We should note that blockchain-based companies like Seba could find the love they need in Switzerland.
-The country is well known for their acceptance of digital currencies.
+The country is well known for its acceptance of digital currencies.
 In fact, it was ranked the second state, behind the U.S., in money generated from ICOs, a performance that speaks for itself.

 Additionally, a deal on blockchain regulations has been recently signed between the Swiss Finance Minister and Israel.
 This could potentially bring some positive developments to the evolving virtual currency world.